Disaster Hubs

 About the Team:

 The Disaster Hubs Team works in partnership with community members, Hub site owners, the City of Bainbridge Island, and Bainbridge Prepares to establish and operate these critical service points.
-These hubs are staffed by dedicated volunteers, including members of the Bainbridge Island Medical Reserve Corps (MRC) for medical care and registered community volunteers for other needs.
-However, their effective functioning relies heavily on community preparation and volunteer commitment, with volunteers first ensuring the safety of their own homes and neighborhoods before activating the hubs.
-As such, these hubs may take anywhere from 24 hours to a few days to begin operating after a disaster, but once active, they serve as a vital lifeline for the community.
+These Hubs are staffed by dedicated volunteers, including members of the Bainbridge Island Medical Reserve Corps (MRC) for medical care and registered community volunteers for other needs.
+However, their effective functioning relies heavily on community preparation and volunteer commitment, with volunteers first ensuring the safety of their own homes and neighborhoods before activating the Hubs.
+As such, these Hubs may take anywhere from 24 hours to a few days to begin operating after a disaster, but once active, they serve as a vital lifeline for the community.

 Hubs Team in action during the 2022 Cascadia Rising event.